ActualMrinja/Nectarne/README.md

 Download the code for the game

 # Step 2: Unzip Files
-Unzip the files and move the folder labeled "Nectarne"
+Unzip the files and move the folder labeled Nectarne-master

 # Step 3: Load Unpacked Extension
 Enter developer mode and click load unpacked.
-Select the folder labeled Nectarne
+Select the folder labeled Nectarne-master